-Hext hit its high-water mark about 1914 when it reportedly
+Hext hit its high-water mark about 1914 when it reportedly had 125

 population was 40 in the mid-20s and after WWII

 it rose to about 60 where it remains today.

 Grandfather Joseph Robert Hext.

 Most people knew him as Bob.
 He was born Aug.
-31
+31 1859 near Cherokee

 was born in South Carolina and moved to Texas in 1844.

 and several skirmishes with raiding parties took place around the

 area.
 This problem continued until into the 1870's.

 Bob and his brother James moved to start up ranching some twenty

 mile north of Loundon Texas some time in the late 1880's and family

 history claims they had quite a large bit of land.
 Within a few

 My Grandfather, Ben Hext, was born in Hext in August of 1895.
 His

 stories often told of how Bob gave away or traded large pieces of

 great generosity.
 We like to believe the generosity story.
 After

 his wife, Leetie Anderson, died in 1926 he lived with Ben and his

 wife Ruth Turner Hext and my father, Joe, in Eldorado,